fernandodilland/HackMTY2023/README.md

 ### Features

-- API/Model
+- API/Model:
-    - Ability to connect to the ChatGPT API Key (OpenAI)
+    - Ability to connect to the ChatGPT API Key (OpenAI).
-    - Ability to choose the ChatGPT Model Choice: gpt-3.5-turbo or gpt-4
+    - Ability to choose the ChatGPT Model Choice: gpt-3.5-turbo or gpt-4.
-    - Ability to choose the Maximum Tokens Setting (100 to 1,000)
+    - Ability to choose the Maximum Tokens Setting (100 to 1,000).
-    - Ability to provide conversation context
+    - Ability to provide conversation context.
-- Settings
+- Settings:
-  - Ability to assign a name to the bot
+  - Ability to assign a name to the bot.
-  - Configure the initial state and new visitor
+  - Configure the initial state and new visitor.
-  - Set the initial greeting
+  - Set the initial greeting.
-  - Adjust subsequent greetings
+  - Adjust subsequent greetings.
-  - Include disclaimer (AI)
+  - Include disclaimer (AI).
-  - Chatbot Width Setting
+  - Chatbot Width Setting.
-  - Chatbot Diagnostics
+  - Chatbot Diagnostics.
-- Avatar
+- Avatar:
-    - Avatar Icon Setting
+    - Avatar Icon Setting.
-    - Avatar Greeting
+    - Avatar Greeting.
-- Knowledge Navigator
+- Knowledge Navigator:
-    - Maximum Depth
+    - Maximum Depth.
-    - Maximum Top Words
+    - Maximum Top Words.
-    - Run Knowledge Navigator
+    - Run Knowledge Navigator.

 ### Installation